 Recall that Biden announced key appointments to his cabinet.
 He plans to appoint Anthony Blinken, the former US Undersecretary of State in 2015-2017 under President Barack Obama, as the head of the State Department.

 Biden wants to appoint Jake Sullivan as National Security Advisor to the President of the United States, and Avril Haynes, former Deputy National Security Advisor to the President of the United States, as Director of National Intelligence.

-It is also planned that the former US Undersecretary of State for Homeland Security Alejandro Mallorcas will take the post of Secretary of Homeland Security, and the former Assistant Secretary of State for African Affairs Linda Thomas-Greenfield will become the US Permanent Representative to the UN.
+It is also planned that the former US Undersecretary of State for Homeland Security Alejandro Mallorcas will take of Secretary of Homeland Security, and the former Assistant Secretary of State for African Affairs Linda Thomas-Greenfield will become the US Permanent Representative to the UN.